Stop the Massachusetts Chainsaw Massacre

 cemetery.
 March 2008.
 See following photos for ground views photos 1 and 2

-FSC sanctioned clearcut to the edge of cemetery area, soon after the clearcut, May 2008.
+sanctioned clearcut to the edge of Miller cemetery area, soon after the clearcut, May 2008.

 Edge trees left around the cemetery demonstrate that the stand was alive and healthy.

-Below is the “Photo 1” ground view of FSC sanctioned clearcut to edge of cemetery
+Below is the “Photo 1” ground view of FSC sanctioned clearcut to edge of Miller

-area a year later, March 2009.
-Remaining edge trees have died from exposure
+cemetery a year later, March 2009.
+Remaining edge trees have died from

-A view looking out from within the cemetery, March 2009
+A view looking out from within Miller cemetery, March 2009

 “SCS investigated the sites of concern raised by Massachusetts stakeholders in a substantive